Under Siege: Plot

-Ryback and Tate come upon six imprisoned sailors.
-Together, they overcome the ambush and shut off the water in the forecastle.
-Ryback shuts down Missouri's weapon systems to allow the incoming Navy SEALs to land, but the submarine crew shoots down the helicopter carrying the Navy SEALs with shoulder-fired surface-to-air missiles.
-The Pentagon responds by ordering an air strike that will sink Missouri.
+Ryback and Tate release five imprisoned sailors, along with visiting WW2 veteran gunner's mate Calaway.
+They overcome the ambush and shut off the water flooding the forecastle.
+Ryback shuts down Missouri's weapon systems to allow incoming Navy SEALs to land, but the submarine crew shoots down the helicopter carrying the team.
+The Pentagon orders an air strike that will sink the Missouri.
 Strannix regains control of the ship's weapon systems and loads the Tomahawks onto the submarine.
-With the aid of a retired World War II gunner's mate among the rescued sailors, Ryback uses the battleship's 16 inch guns to attack the submarine, killing Krill and everyone on board.
+Aided by Calaway, Ryback attacks the submarine using the battleship's 16-inch guns, killing the pirates and Krill.

-His plan foiled, Strannix launches two retaliatory nuclear-tipped Tomahawks towards Honolulu.
-As the sailors retake the ship, Ryback finds his way into the control room, where he encounters Strannix; Ryback and Strannix recognize each other from prior operations they participated in, and the two engage in a knife fight.
-Ryback gains the upper hand and kills Strannix, then uses the launch code disk needed to destroy the Tomahawk missiles.
-A jet obliterates one of the missiles, and the other is deactivated just in time; the Navy calls off its airstrike.
+His main plan foiled, Strannix launches two retaliatory nuclear-tipped Tomahawks towards Honolulu.
+As the sailors retake the ship, Ryback enters the control room and encounters Strannix, who it is revealed previously served over Ryback as the latter recognizes him.
+Ryback kills Strannix in a knife fight and then uses the launch code disk to destroy the Tomahawk missiles.
+A jet obliterates one missile, and the other is deactivated; the Navy calls off its airstrike.

-The remaining crew members are released as the ship sails towards San Francisco harbor.
-A funeral ceremony for Captain Adams is held on the deck of Missouri, showing Ryback saluting the captain's casket in his formal dress uniform with full decorations.
+The remaining crew are released as the ship sails to San Francisco harbor.
+A funeral ceremony for Captain Adams is held aboard the Missouri, with Tate amongst the crew.
+Ryback salutes the captain's casket in his formal dress uniform with full decorations.